#tui #user-interface #syntax-highlighting #flexbox #editor #emoji

 Input event specificity

-[TerminalWindow] gives [Component] first dibs when it comes to handling input events.
+[TerminalWindow] gives [App] first dibs when it comes to handling input events.
+ComponentRegistry::route_event_to_focused_component can be used to route events directly to components that have focus.
 If it punts handling this event, it will be handled by the default input event handler.
 And if nothing there matches this event, then it is simply dropped.

 Rendering and painting